openziti/ziti-doc/docusaurus/docs/guides/Public_Cloud_Deployment/Router.md

 # 2.0 Configure new router using open ziti

+In this section, we are describing how to setup the Edge Router (pub-er) for our [test network](Services#311-network-diagram-1).

 ## 2.1 Create the Edge Router VM
 Please follow **[Create a VM section](Controller/#11-create-a-vm-to-be-used-as-the-controller)** of the Controller Guide to setup a VM to be used as Router.